Information for employers

 There can be several aspects to consider including the terms and conditions of the training contract with your apprentice or trainee, State and/or national regulatory requirements, commercial arrangements and information about the right course, qualification or apprenticeship or traineeship for your business needs.

-Explore information to assist you or your staff with a successful apprenticeship or traineeship.
+If you're looking for support, you can contact the South Australian Skills Commission on 1800 673 097 or explore information below to assist you or your staff with a successful apprenticeship or traineeship.

 • We can assist you to understand and navigate the different aspects of the training system.